flaneurette/Encrypted-Backup-Guide/README.md

 ---
 # Preamble.

-Security is tough, but we can make it easier by follwing these steps below.
+Security is tough, but we can make it easier by following these steps below.

 ### Mindset: Assume, Rotate, Move On